 This 5K will be a cross country style race, which is the Houlton High School and GHCA cross country course.
 This course can be muddy and contains some rough terrain, tree roots across parts of the trail, cross a small river bed, and fields.

-We welcome your participation in honoring Army Sergeant 1st Class Aaron Henderson.
+Thank you for participation in honoring Army Sergeant 1st Class Aaron Henderson.

 If you have any questions about this race, click the button below.Questions?